open-contracting/standard/standard/docs/en/getting_started/index.md

 # Getting Started

-OCDS is an open data standard for publication of structured information on all stages of a contracting process: from initiation to implementation.
+OCDS is an open data standard for publication of structured information on all stages of a contracting process: from planning to implementation.

-The publication of OCDS data can enable greater transparency in public contracting, and can support accessible and in-depth analysis of how public resources are being used.
+The publication of OCDS data can enable greater transparency in public contracting, and can support accessible and in-depth analysis of the efficiency, effectiveness, fairness, and integrity of public contracting systems.

+OCDS was designed with a focus on public procurement of goods, works and services, but can be extended for use in other contexts.
+Extensions for Public Private Partnership (PPP) and Extractives concessions are under development.

 To get started publishing OCDS data: